CompassLabs/api_integration_demo/README.md

 For each endpoint you must provide:

-- User friendly request models
+- User friendly request models -> `requests.py`
-- User friendly response models
+- User friendly response models -> `response.py`
-- Code for handling the request
+- Code for handling the request -> `endpoints.py`

 ## We need

 - Endpoints for performing actions on the protocol
   - Our API will return an unsigned transaction
-- Endpoints for fetching information from the chain.
+- Endpoints for fetching information from the chain
-  - The user must be able to make informed decisions about what they will do on your protocol by calling these endpoints.
+  - The user must be able to make informed decisions about what they will do on your protocol by calling these endpoints
   - There must be no requirement on understanding of encoding formats
     - you _must not_ return values that require decoding using further solidity calls
-    - Ray format, x96 format, scaled values etc.
+    - e.g. Ray format, x96 format, scaled values

 ## Nice to have